-8 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
+1 Fossil gas and/or nuclear related activities will only comply with the EU Taxonomy where they contribute to limiting climate change ("climate change mitigation") and do not significantly harm any EU Taxonomy objective - see explanatory note in the left hand margin.
 The full criteria for fossil gas and nuclear energy economic activities that comply with the EU Taxonomy are laid down in Commission Delegated Regulation (EU) 2022/1214.

 are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
-The Sub-Fund does not currently commit to investing more than 0% of its assets in transitional and enabling activities.
-What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
-The Sub-Fund does not currently commit to investing more than 0% of its assets in sustainable investments.
+The Sub-Fund will invest at least 5% in sustainable investments with an environmental objective that are not aligned with the EU Taxonomy and/or sustainable investments with a social objective.
+The Investment Manager measures the attainment of the environmental and social objectives of the sustainable investments through their positive contribution to one or more of the Environmental and Social SDGs referenced above.
+Consequently, the Sub-Fund does not commit to a minimum share of non-Taxonomy aligned environmentally sustainable investments and the minimum share of sustainable investments with an environmental objective is 0%, provided that the sum of sustainable investments with an environmental objective and socially sustainable investments meets the minimum proportion overall of 5%.
 What is the minimum share of socially sustainable investments?
-The Sub-Fund does not currently commit to investing more than 0% of its assets in sustainable investments.
+The Sub-Fund will invest at least 5% in sustainable investments with an environmental objective that are not aligned with the EU Taxonomy and/or sustainable investments with a social objective.
+The Investment Manager measures the attainment of the environmental and social objectives of the sustainable investments through their positive contribution to one or more of the Environmental and Social SDGs referenced above.
+Consequently, the Sub-Fund does not commit to a minimum share of socially sustainable investments and the minimum share of socially sustainable investments is 0%, provided that the sum of sustainable investments with an environmental objective and socially sustainable investments meets the minimum proportion overall of 5%.
 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?
-7 These investments comprise ancillary liquid assets and derivatives for efficient portfolio management purposes.
+These investments comprise ancillary liquid assets and derivatives for efficient portfolio management purposes.
 Minimum environmental and social safeguards are not applicable due to the nature of the investments.
 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?
-No. Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they Where can I find more product specific information online?
-More product-specific information can be found on the website: promote. https://investment-solutions.mercer.com/global/all/en/investment-solutions-home/responsible-investment.html
+No. Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
+Where can I find more product specific information online?

+More product-specific information can be found on the website: https://investment-solutions.mercer.com/global/all/en/investment-solutions- home/responsible-investment.html